Switching to Two-Piece Bags: Need Advice

 Nov 18, 2012 12:44 am

-Ive had my colostamy since Apr 2012 and have LOTS of problems with leaks until I tried Convetec 2-pc.
-Natura.
-I can go 4-5 days on 1 flange and change the bag every 2 days.
-Coloplast hurt me a few leaks; Hollister leaked within the day.
-I like the convenience of the 2-pc so I can change bags more often w/o changing everything.
+I've had my colostomy since April 2012 and have had lots of problems with leaks until I tried Convetec 2-pc Natura.
+I can go 4-5 days on one flange and change the bag every 2 days.
+Coloplast hurt me with a few leaks; Hollister leaked within the day.
+I like the convenience of the 2-pc so I can change bags more often without changing everything.